gigocabrera/MoneyLeash2/README.md

 I discovered the Ionic Framework back in April 2015 and I became addicted almost immediately.
 This app is a work in progress and the result of the itch I had to get out of my comfort zone and experiment with new technologies.
-Money Leash will stay as an **open source** project so **your feedback/help would be greatly appreciated!**
+Money Leash will stay as an **open source** project.
+Your feedback/help would be greatly appreciated!

-Ultimate goal?
-To bring it to the App Store and Google Play.

 ## Quick Start

 - Clone this repository.
-- Run npm install from the project root.
+- Run `npm install` from the project root.
-- Install the ionic CLI (npm install -g ionic@beta)
+- Install the ionic CLI (`npm install -g ionic@beta`)
-- Run ionic serve in a terminal from the project root
+- Run `ionic serve` in a terminal from the project root

 ## Firebase Data Structure